ChrBjerre/02456_Project/README.md

 We also supply code to recreate other plots from our report.

 ## Our 2D CNN architecture
 Our 2D CNN architecture (Conv2D) can be seen illustrated below.
+In the concat-layer 'V' is the number of views.
+This is where the results are concatenated in the late-fusion manner.
 ![Architecture of our 2D CNN](illustrations/conv2d_github.png)
 * Conv: convolutional layer
 * MP: maxpooling layer